 However, many responses found a more measured outlook where AI can be a complementary tool in many fields of work and lead to improved performance, insight and accuracy.

-Indeed, at Gatekeeper, AI and Automation form key parts of our solution, enabling our customers to spend less time on repetitive tasks and more time on the judgement-based, value-adding activities that their training and experience qualifies them for.
+Indeed, at Gatekeeper, AI data extraction form key parts of our solution, enabling our customers to spend less time on repetitive tasks and more time on the judgement-based, value-adding activities that their training and experience qualifies them for.